;

 A post-crown is usually recommended when the tooth has lost a lot of its natural structure due to decay or trauma.

 Another common situation is when a fracture has occurred at the gum level.
-A post-core will provide the base needed for the crown.
+A post-and-core will provide the foundation needed for the crown.

 • Restore the shape, appearance, and function of the tooth